top of page

 AKA chicken eggs for hatching

-Selling eggs for breeding can make you top dollar.
-When selling eggs for breading you are going to want to have a flock (or 3) that are hard to find poultry types.
+Selling chicken eggs for hatching can make you top dollar.
+When selling eggs for breeding, you are going to want to have a flock (or 3) that are hard-to-find poultry or chicken breeds.
 You could also choose a breed that is hard to get a hold of in your area.
 Pick your stock from a breeder with a good reputation.
 You can either sell the fertilized eggs or the hatched chicks.
 Expect some that won't hatch though.
-Keep about 12 hens and 1 rooster in each flock.
+To keep a hatching flock so your customers can incubate eggs, you will want to keep about 12 hens and 1 rooster in each type of chicken flock.
 You can sell these eggs locally or ship them out.
-I've even seen eggs on eBay and Craigslist.
+We've even seen eggs on eBay, Facebook Marketplace, and Craigslist.

 Check out this post if you're interested in learning how to incubate chicken eggs.